code-423n4/2024-03-saltyio-mitigation/README.md

 | https://github.com/othernet-global/salty-io/commit/60de2c02bcfbcc64b41c03ea0582ec9e7a3f332a | Gas stabilization by preventing overwriting zeros after performUpkeep |
 | https://github.com/othernet-global/salty-io/commit/6998661013e86a50c7db552d189fadb0521dbeb0 | Fixes arbitrage revert when there is zero SALT/WETH liquidity |
 | https://github.com/othernet-global/salty-io/commit/2d1b7df004394720c0d8bb4aefe903021631eff3 | Limited user swaps to one per block to prevent bypassing arbitrage within a single block |

+## Out of Scope

+Please list any High and Medium issues that were judged as valid but you have chosen not to fix. \
+M-10 \
+M-17 \
+M-23 \
+M-24